systragroup/quetzal-network-editor-doc/docs/trainings/01_transit_dca.md

 ## Results

-Once run, the simulation results in two types of outputs (for more guidance about model simulation, see section **How to use the interface / Run a simulation** of this documentation):
+Once run, the simulation results in two types of outputs (for more guidance about model simulation, see [documentation](https://systragroup.github.io/quetzal-network-editor-doc/howto/05_run_simulation.html)):

 * Chart-type outputs, containing information about lines, trips, stops...
 * GIS layers, allowing to visualize the results contained in the chart outputs on the map.